 As I said before, we need to do some maintenance on the house.
 In the beginning of 2016 there was an earthquake in Dahab which caused a few small cracks in some of the walls.
 We are getting those fixed and hope we have enough time to get a painter to paint a part of the outside of our house.
 The small trees we planted early 2012 are not so small anymore and apart from the mess their leaves cause in the rest of the garden, they’re now also threatening the foundation with their roots.
 So we had to take them out, which was quite a job.

 It’s fantastic that the palm trees we planted 5 years ago are doing so well.
 We would like to get some more color in the garden but finding the right plants to grow in the desert is not as easy as it looks.
-We have a nice cactus area in our garden which is doing great, but its al the same kind of green.
+Especially in the summer, the garden needs a lot of water.
+I think the garden hose needs to be replaced real soon as it’s starting to have small leaks.
+Good quality is hard to come by in Dahab.
+We do have a nice cactus area in our garden which is doing great, but its al the same kind of green.
 Oh well… as any homeowner knows, a house is always a work in progress 😉 We’re just very happy to be back in Dahab again.